nautobot/helm-charts/charts/nautobot/README.md

 ### Existing Secrets

 If you don't want to pass values through helm for either Redis or PostgreSQL there are a few options.
-If you want to deploy PostgreSQL and Redis with this chart use:
+If you want to deploy PostgreSQL and Redis with this chart:

 1. Create a secret with both PostgreSQL and Redis passwords: